Ying-Lab/CRAFT/README.md

   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/saveas.png"/ width="600" height="550">
 </p>

-6、	Blue area in the followed figure：The blue area gives the progress of running steps.
+**6、	Blue area in the followed figure：The blue area gives the progress of running steps**.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/track.jpg"/ width="600" height="550">
 </p>

-7、 Build you own compact database
+**7、 Build you own compact database
 CRAFT offers the interface to build the compact dataset for your own data.
 If select "build your compact database" in green area, you can load your own data and build the compact database.
 Then CRAFT can query for the nearest neighbors in your own database with "input query file" or calculate the dissimilarity matrix for samples(genomes) in your own dataset.
-The built database is stored as My_Database/ My_Database by default.
+The built database is stored as My_Database/ My_Database by default**.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/prebuilt.png"/ width="600" height="550">
 </p>

-8、 If one dataset has been compressed by CRAFT, then it can be reloaded to CRAFT with "import your prebuilt compact database".
+**8、 If one dataset has been compressed by CRAFT, then it can be reloaded to CRAFT with "import your prebuilt compact database"**.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/import.png"/ width="600" height="550">
 </p>

-9、  The compact representation the produced kmer embedding vector and the distance matrix are saved as text format in folder resources/app/output for user's further analysis.
+**9、  The compact representation the produced kmer embedding vector and the distance matrix are saved as text format in folder resources/app/output for user's further analysis**.

 ### An  Example of Graphical User Interface